A lapse in car insurance means a gap period between you registered a car, but do not have car insurance.

 This is primarily because of your inability to maintain car coverage which most of the auto insurance companies perceive to be a risky and irresponsible driving behavior.
 It also implies blatant violation or federal and state laws that can further add to your financial woes in the event of an accident.

 ICarInsuranceUSA can assist you to learn about the exact process to get your vehicle reinsured and let you get knowledge of current trends in post lapse of third party car insurance coverage.

-The majority of the states require resident drivers to carry basic liability coverage for cars.
-Such a cover pays costs for another person's bodily injuries treatment and damages caused to an unknown person’s property by the insured car.
-If coverage has lapsed and your car meets with an accident causing bodily injuries to other persons or property damages, you may have to bear all the costs on your own.
+If your insurance coverage has lapsed and your car meets with an accident causing bodily injuries to other persons or property damages, you may have to bear all the costs on your own.

 In a few states, insurers are allowed to verify drivers’ driving records with the DMV.
 This lets them know whether there is any previous lapse of coverage.
 Lapse of insurance can lead to a hike in premium.

-There could be two major reasons for canceling a car insurance policy - non-payment of premium or too many driving offenses.
+Two major reasons for canceling a car insurance policy 1. non-payment of premium or 2. too many driving offenses.
 Multiple traffic tickets or accidents on your driving record can lead to policy cancellation.